 - A second reader from the graduate faculty in the student’s department.

-4. Grading of MA Thesis
+4. Grading of Thesis or Dissertation

 - Acceptable, with no revisions